davewilsonfbc/smapeaqn.moo/README.md

 ### Venue-related information

-The folder *JSS-SAAI_SpecialIssue-replication-package* contains the results of the experimentation that have been conducted for **the work submitted to the CCIS book series**, as well as the artifacts needed to replicate the experiment.
+**[NEW!]** The folder *JSS-SAAI_SpecialIssue-replication-package* contains the results of the experimentation that have been conducted for **the work submitted to the CCIS book series**, as well as the artifacts needed to replicate the experiment.
 Please refer to [JSS-SAAI_SpecialIssue-replication-package/readme.txt](https://github.com/davewilsonfbc/smapeaqn.moo/blob/master/JSS-SAAI_SpecialIssue-replication-package/readme.txt)

 The folder *CCIS-replication-package* contains the results of the experimentation that have been conducted for **the work submitted to the CCIS book series**, as well as the artifacts needed to replicate the experiment.
 Please refer to [CCIS-replication-package/readme.txt](https://github.com/davewilsonfbc/smapeaqn.moo/blob/master/CCIS-replication-package/readme.txt)